Zondax/web-migration/README.md

 - `bip44Path`: The HD derivation path for the chain
 - `ss58Prefix`: The SS58 address format prefix
 - `rpcEndpoint`: WebSocket endpoint for connecting to the chain
+- `peopleRpcEndpoint`: (Optional) WebSocket endpoint for the people chain, if applicable
 - `token`: An object containing token information:
   - `symbol`: The currency symbol
   - `decimals`: Number of decimal places for the currency